3 Weeks In Cambodia and Vietnam Itinerary

 Why Cambodia and Vietnam

-Cambodia and Vietnam also experienced a tragic war during the 70s, the war in both countries are also somehow related.
+Cambodia and Vietnam also experienced a tragic war during the 70s, the wars in both countries are also somehow related.
 If you want, you can also plan for 3 weeks in Cambodia, Thailand, and Vietnam.

 If you travelling all the way from North and Latin America, that will be a significantly long journey, I want to make sure that you are making the long-haul flight worth the trip.